 Welcome to the University of Plymouth’s Institute of Health and Community (IHC) a multi-disciplinary Institute with a vibrant research culture and a focus on innovation and client-focused research.
 The key areas of research below define the scope of the Institute and reflect our expertise, scholarly interests and passions:

-- applied health including developing and evaluating health care for vulnerable groups, patient care, rehabilitation including quality and safety
+- applied health, including rehabilitation, developing and evaluating healthcare for vulnerable groups and safe patient care

 - public health, health promotion and wellbeing

 - eHealth and technology

 Members of the IHC come from a diverse range of disciplines including clinical academics, health and social care practitioners, academics, education and public services.
 The IHC has 11 research groups, facilitating inter-disciplinary and cross-faculty research.
 Individual members can be found within the research group pages below.
 In addition, we are home to four initiatives in collaboration with the NHS, local authority and charities and businesses: South West Clinical Schools, Public Health Forum, Global Collaboration Initiative and the University of Plymouth Centre for Innovations in Health and Social Care; a Joanna Briggs Institute Centre of Excellence.